Discriminatory job advertisements

 Job advertisements cannot discriminate based on gender.
 In principle, a job advertisement cannot be directed only at women or men.
 An advertisement can only be directed at members of one gender in exceptional circumstances, such as if there is a weighty and acceptable reason arising from the nature of the work as to why either a woman or a man is required.
 For example, a person may be chosen for the role of a dancer or actor if he or she is of the gender that character calls for.
 Furthermore, the personal nature of an employment relationship would suggest, for example, that either a woman or man might be hired as a personal assistant.

 Discrimination in a job advertisement does not give the right to compensation according to the Equality Act.

 If you suspect that a job advertisement is in violation of the Equality Act you can contact the Ombudsman for Equality or the occupational safety and health authorities:

 - The Ombudsman for Equality can bring a case regarding discriminatory advertising before the National Non-Discrimination and Equality Tribunal.
-The Tribunal can forbid the employer from continuing with or repeating the discriminatory advertisement, on pain of fine if required.
+The Tribunal can forbid the educational institution from continuing with or repeating the discriminatory advertisement, under threat of a fine if required.

 - The occupational safety and health authority can forward the employer for consideration of charges for violating the prohibition of discrimination in the workplace in the Criminal Code.

-Others who are responsible for publishing a discriminatory job advertisement can also be under criminal liability based on the general provision regarding discrimination in the Criminal Code.
+Other parties who are responsible for publishing a discriminatory job advertisement, for example the publisher, can also be placed under criminal liability based on the general provision regarding discrimination in the Criminal Code.